automl/learna_tools/README.md

 libLEARNA is the most recent algorithm from the LEARNA family of algorithms.
 It provides an interface to design RNAs for the partial RNA design paradigm.
 In essence, libLEARNA can design RNAs from sequence and structure motifs under different objectives.
 For more information, take a look into our [bioRxiv paper](https://www.biorxiv.org/content/10.1101/2023.12.29.573656v1.full.pdf) that is currently under review.

+---

+### Reproduce Paper Results
+In the following parts we describe how to reproduce the results from our paper.

 ### Meta-Optimization
 libLEARNA is jointly trained and tuned during meta-optimization.
 This also includes an architecture search for the policy network.
 We provide a script to run the meta-optimization from command line.